What is the Recovery Rocket model?

 In the model, points are attributed to massages (50 points), going for a walk (20 points), talking with a friend on the phone (15 points) and so on.
 However, you can make your own up instead.

-For instance, I have my weekly dance class racking up a solid 30 points for me every week, along with walking my dog on the beach (20 points), walking along the beach with my friend (10 points), sitting down to do some crochet or other craft activity (10 points), watching a few episodes of my favourite show (10 points), getting takeaway (15 points), dinner with a friend (20 points) and playing a video game (5 points).
+For example, one participant using the Recovery Rocket model found that her weekly dance class alone earned her a solid 30 points.
+Add to that a beach walk with her dog (20 points), a stroll along the same beach with a friend (10 points), some quiet time spent crocheting or crafting (10 points), watching a few episodes of a favourite show (10 points), getting takeaway (15 points), dinner with a friend (20 points), and playing a video game (5 points), and the week begins to feel not only manageable — but restorative.

 What will you put on your recovery points list?